Does drinking green tea help promote hair growth?

-This is still most likely at a safe level, but there have been cases where people have drank up to 20 cups or more a day or took large doses of green tea supplements and ended up with liver problems.
-Large doses of green tea is toxic to the liver, and should be avoided.
+This is still most likely at a safe level, but there have been cases where people have drunk up to 20 cups or more a day or took large doses of green tea supplements and ended up with liver problems.
+Large doses of green tea are toxic to the liver and should be avoided.

 But don’t worry!
-Green tea is consumed by million of people every day.
-The longest lived people on the planet drink green tea, and so not only may green tea help your grow your hair faster, it might also make you live longer and be healthier also!
+Green tea is consumed by millions of people every day.
+The longest lived people on the planet drink green tea, and so not only may green tea help you grow your hair faster, it might also make you live longer and be healthier also!

 Drinking green tea for faster hair growth is great, but you can make it even better by adding turmeric and ginger.
 I do this every day to add to the benefits of drinking green tea.
 By adding these other ingredients, you’ll create a powerful anti-inflammatory drink and enhance the health benefits you get from the tea.